zooko/smalloc/README.md

    because the base pointer is fixed and shared -- every call (by any thread) to `malloc()`, `free()`, or `realloc()` accesses the base pointer, so it is more likely to be in cache.

-   A similar property holds for the potential cache-miss of accessing the `SLAB_NUM` -- if this thread has recently called `malloc()` then this thread's `SLAB_NUM` will likely already be in cache, but if this thread has not made such a call recently then it would likely cache-miss.
+   Similarly, for accessing the `SLAB_NUM`, if this thread has recently called `malloc()` then this thread's `SLAB_NUM` will likely already be in cache, but if this thread has not made such a call recently then it would likely cache-miss.

-   And of course a similar property holds for the potential cache-miss of accessing the `flh` -- if this thread has recently called `malloc()`, `free()`, or `realloc()` for an allocation of this size class, then the `flh` for this slab will already be in cache.
+   And similarly for the potential cache-miss of accessing the `flh` -- if any thread using this slab has recently called `malloc()`, `free()`, or `realloc()` for an allocation of this size class, then the `flh` for this slab will already be in cache.

 4. Be *consistently* efficient.